Voting with a conviction in California:

 You CAN VOTE if:

-- You are in county jail serving a misdemeanor sentence.
+- You are in county jail serving a misdemeanor or awaiting trial for any crime.

 - You are in jail as a condition of probation.

-- You are serving a county jail sentence under realignment OR
+- You are serving a felony county jail sentence under realignment.

-- You are currently on probation, mandatory supervision, or post-release community supervision.
+- You are currently on probation, parole, mandatory supervision, or post-release community supervision.

 Voter ID Issues: